zhoufel1/pypass/README.md

 * Secure storage of passwords in an embedded database.
 * SHA-256 based encryption.
 * Organized tree visualization of account information.
-* Fuzzy saerching for account information
+* Fuzzy searching for account information
 * Copy to clipboard
 * Vim-based navigation